Can you home school in the UK? | your right as a parent

 Is Home Education legal in the UK (England and Wales)?

-Most people living in the UK has the right to take full responsibility for their child’s education.
+Most parents living in the UK have the right to take full responsibility for their child’s education.

 There are two exceptions where you would need to seek permission in order to home school.

 1. If your child is subject to a school attendance order which is issued when the local authority is unsatisfied with the education being provided at home.